 Each year in Middle School has different objectives.
 Sixth grade delves into ancient civilizations and cultures, the seventh investigates medieval and renaissance art and architecture while eighth grade explores the history our own nation, and current events. various forms of government found throughout the course of human history, examining their strengths and weaknesses.
 We also consider the role that religion has played in shaping the various cultures of the world.

-My aim is to make history come alive for my classes.
-I would like to introduce them to the men and women who have made up human history so that they may be inspired to adopt their virtuous actions while avoiding their failures.
+Our aim is to make history come alive for my classes.
+We would like to introduce them to the men and women who have made up human history so that they may be inspired to adopt their virtuous actions while avoiding their failures.

 The History curriculum at St. Mary’s incorporates many cross-curricular subjects.
 The art, music and literature of various civilizations and cultures are examined and cultures are examined and compared.
 As a Catholic school, our students learn the rich traditions of our Catholic faith and how the Church has developed over the centuries.
 They do essays on a variety of historical topics and present their research and ideas in projects for their classmates, gaining confidence in public speaking.